Helena (A Midsummer Night's Dream)

-Helena is one of four young lovers – the others being Demetrius, Lysander, Hermia – featured in William Shakespeare's play A Midsummer Night's Dream.
+Helena is one of four young lovers – the others being Demetrius, Lysander, and Hermia – featured in William Shakespeare's play A Midsummer Night's Dream.

 Role in A Midsummer Night's Dream

 Helena, the daughter of Nedar, is the lifelong friend of Hermia (to whom she often compares herself).
 Before the events of the play, Helena was betrothed to the nobleman Demetrius, but she was rejected when his affections turned to Hermia.
 Despite this, Helena maintained an abiding love for Demetrius.
 Hermia confides in Helena that she plans to elope with a man called Lysander.
 Helena tells Demetrius of Hermia and Lysander's plans and, together, they follow the eloping lovers.

 Though Demetrius is deliberately cruel towards her, Helena remains devoted to him.
 Her devotion catches the attention of Oberon, the king of the fairies.
 Oberon commands a spirit, Puck, to enchant Demetrius into falling back in love with Helena.
 When Puck mistakenly enchants a sleeping Lysander instead, Lysander wakes and falls instantly in love with Helena.
 He pursues a shocked and hurt Helena, deserting a sleeping Hermia.
 Oberon, trying to correct Puck's error, enchants Demetrius, who also falls in love with Helena.
 In the denouement, Helena and Hermia nearly come to blows while Lysander and Demetrius fight over who is more worthy of Helena's affections.